Greensburg tornado: Impact in Greensburg

 As the tornado exited the city limits of Greensburg, it began to weaken.
 It turned to the northwest, tracking in a counterclockwise circular direction; the tornado dissipated in a farm field to the northwest of Greensburg at 10:05 p.m.; it had been on the ground for one hour and two minutes.
 Overall, 95% of Greensburg was damaged or destroyed.
 A total of 961 homes and businesses were destroyed, 216 received major damage and 307 received minor damage.
 The National Weather Service rated the worst of the damage caused by the tornado at EF5 on the Enhanced Fujita Scale (EF scale), which is used to rate and assess tornado damage.
 The tornado was the first to be rated EF5 on the EF scale after the retirement of the original Fujita scale in the United States on February 1, 2007; an EF5 rating is determined via a tornado damage survey.
 The tornado was described by meteorologist Howard Bluestein as "likely the most intense since the tornado that struck Oklahoma City and Moore, Oklahoma, on 3 May 1999".
 The Greensburg tornado was followed by multiple other tornadoes that night across southern Kansas, although none struck heavily-populated areas and inflicted damage to the degree that was observed in Greensburg.
+At 11:10 p.m. the SPC noted that "the strong...long-lived tornadic supercell NW of Pratt KS continues to move just to the right of the mean flow with calculated 0-1 km SRH of over 400 m$^2$/s$^2$".

+Due to the time of day as well as the parent supercell's rain-wrapped nature, few photos exist of the tornado itself.